How to write a travel essay in no time

 - Personal perspectives – If allowed, include some personal experiences but make sure they are not too specific to you that the reader cannot relate.
 Whatever personal experience you right, let it have universal resonance for the reader.
 Also, it should always connect back to the bigger picture; the travel destination.

 This type of assignment is best written from personal experiences.
-During research, you will find many travel essay examples.
+During research, you will find many cheap essays and examples of travel notes.
 Use them as a guide and not as content as they will lack the personal touch that is evident in work written from a ‘live’ experience.